-Domain: Leadership and Decision Making lm plementa ation Sta tus Indicator Examples or Evidence of Practice Not Not Partially Fully Data Sources/Supporting Evidence yet В Α runy 16.
+Domain: Leadership and De cision N /laking lm plementa tion Stat :us Indicator Examples or Evidence of Practice Not Partially Fully Data Sources/Supporting Evidence yet В A runy 16.
 School leaders facilitate job-embedded, technical assistance for all school-based personnel, as appropriate for their job role, on best practices for inclusive education for all SWDs.
 A key person at the school coordinates activities related to needs assessments and TA for individual staff and collaborative teams.
-School leaders facilitate the provision of technical assistance for individual staff and collaborative teams as determined through PD and needs assessments, such as: In-class coaching on collaborative teaching models; Development of professional learning communities; Classroom demonstration of instructional strategies; Team problem solving; Planning and implementing behavior supports; Planning and implementing visual supports; AAC and other instructional technologies; Planning and application of curricular accommodations/modifications; and Planning instruction based on UDL and DI.
+School leaders facilitate the provision of technical assistance for individual staff and collaborative teams as determined through PD and needs assessments, such as: In-class coaching on collaborative teaching models; Development of professional learning communities; Classroom demonstration of instructional strategies; Team problem solving; Flexible scheduling; Planning and implementing behavior supports; Planning and implementing visual supports; AAC and other instructional technologies; Planning instruction based on UDL and DI.
 Teacher leader(s) are identified to provide ongoing follow-up, coaching and feedback to teachers and teams.
 Outside resources, such as FIN, FDLRS and CARD, are procured for the provision of TA.
-Y PLC discussions Sugge ested Measures: Schedule of TA with topics s, data from various needs assessment instruments.
-Aligns with District BPIE Indicators #14-#17 es monitoring of progress toward meeting PE and #19.
-It is recommended that school administrators mogoals for individual teachers and/or teams. naintain ar active ro ole in the p rovision c f TA activities for their faculty and staff.
-This Comn comments:
+Sugge ested Measures: Schedule of TA with topics s, data from various needs assessment instruments.
+Note: Aligns with District BPIE Indicators #14-#17 and #19.
+It is recommended that school administrators maintain an active role in the provision of TA activities for their faculty and staff.
+This includes monitoring of progress toward meeting PD goals for individual teachers and/or teams.
+Comm omments:

-Domain: Leadership and De cision N Making lm plementa ation Sta tus Indicator Examples or Evidence of Practice Not Partially Fully Data Sources/Supporting Evidence yet В A Tuny 17.
+Domain: Leadership and Decision Making lm plementa tion Stat tus Indicator Examples or Evidence of Practice Not Partially ially Fully Data Sources/Supporting Evidence yet В Α Tuny 17.
 School administrators ensure that collaborative planning time is used productively and reflected in general and special education staff schedules and instructional plans.
 The school master schedule reflects collaborative planning time for collaborative teaching teams.
 Administrators provide structures for release time for planning (e.g., floating substitute teachers, duty release).
 Administrators ensure that teacher duty assignments are distributed across all staff, allowing time for collaborative teachers to plan.
 The principal schedules time for secondary special education teachers, assigned to different departments (e.g., science, English, history, math) to meet with general education teams to discuss the progress of students they have in common.
 Monthly PD days are designated for teams (including ESE and general education teachers) to plan and discuss grade-level or subject-area concerns related to curriculum and student interventions.
 Agendas and logs from collaborative planning sessions are available for administrators to review.
 There is evidence that lesson plans are developed collaboratively and include shared roles and responsibilities for instruction and assessment.
 There is a schedule and record of PLCs related to the review of student work and instructional planning.
-Meeting logs show evidence that student data are reviewed, discussed and used to guide all instructional decisions made by teams during collaborative planning time.
-ESE Support participates in PLC Sugge ested Measures: Master schedule, teacher s' lesson plans, agendas and logs from collaborative plann ng sessio ns, walk-th nrough no tes from t eacher planning meetings. ool administrators are encouraged to provide support to tea ng and provision of resources for planning time (e.g., releas Comn nents:
+Meeting logs show evidence that student data are reviewed, discussed and used to guide all instructional decisions made by teams during collaborative planning time. s' lesson plans, agendas and logs from collaborative plann Note: and ac Aligns with District BPIE Indicator #15.
+Scho tivities, assistance with team problem solving ol administrators are encouraged to provide support to tea ng and provision of resources for planning time (e.g., releas ams during se of regul g planning arly sched time, suc luled bus th as overs duty time sight of and support for team planning agendas for collaborative planning).
+Comn omments: